tbidne/shrun/documentation/configuration.md

 **Arg:** `--command-log-buffer-timeout (NATURAL | STRING)`

-**Description:** Max time the log buffer will hold a log before flushing it, used in conjunction with `--command-log-read-strategy block-line-buffer`.
+**Description:** Max time the log buffer will hold a log before flushing it, used with `--command-log-read-strategy block-line-buffer`.
 Defaults to 30 seconds.

 **Example:**